Assistant Professor-Statistics in the College of Sciences/School of Mathematical and Statistical Sciences

-The School of Mathematical and Statistical Sciences (SMSS) at the University of Texas Rio Grande Valley (UTRGV) invites applications for one tenure track position, at the rank of Assistant Professor in Statistics.
+The School of Mathematical and Statistical Sciences (SMSS) at the University of Texas Rio Grande Valley (UTRGV) invites applications for two tenure track position, at the rank of Assistant Professor in Statistics, subject to funding availability.
 Preferred research areas include multidisciplinary applications of statistics and data science in big data, computational statistics, actuarial sciences, economics, biological and health sciences, environmental sciences, statistical machine learning, deep learning, and causal inference.
 This appointment involves teaching at undergraduate and graduate levels and requires mentoring and supervision of undergraduate research, graduate research, and master's theses.
 A commitment to excellence in both research and teaching as well as providing service to the community and profession are essential.
 In addition to contributing immensely to the newly established BS in Statistics, MS in Applied Statistics and Data Science and soon-to-start PhD in Mathematics and Statistics with Interdisciplinary Applications, the newly hired Assistant Professor is expected to get involved significantly in community engagement efforts.
 Tenure-track credit for past work experience may be negotiated depending on the candidate's demonstrated capacity for independent research and potential to earn grant funding among other criteria.

 We seek applicants who are dedicated to serving The University of Texas Rio Grande Valley's

 diverse student body as an Assistant Professor

 beginning in the 2022-2023 academic year.
 About UTRGV:

 It is UTRGV's Vision “To be one of the nation's leaders in higher education, its premier Hispanic-serving institution, and a highly engaged bilingual university, with exceptional educational, research, and creative opportunities that serve as catalysts for transformation in the Rio Grande Valley and beyond